Learning About Legal Deposition Definition

 What is a Deposition Subpoena?

-A deposition subpoena is a court order that commands or compels a witness to appear at a deposition hearing and answer questions from the attorneys.
+A deposition subpoena is a court order that commands a witness to appear at a deposition hearing and answer questions from the attorneys.
 It is usually applied for by parties to a suit.
 Failure to obey the deposition subpoena would be treated as contempt of the court.